Pricing

 Chapter 2: Why use an ERP and what is it?

-Spindl is doing what every other large business does—managing accounts, payroll, customer relations, taxes, inventory, quality assurance, invoices, payments, and much more.
-But there is one critical difference: unlike large businesses, they also struggle to manage and organize their processes.
-They are using a hotchpotch of apps and spreadsheets to keep everything going.
+Spindl is doing what every other large business does, managing accounts, payroll, customer relations, taxes, inventory, quality assurance, invoices, payments, and much more.
+But there is one critical difference; unlike large businesses, they're also struggling to manage and organize their processes.
+They are using an inevitably overwhelming mix of apps and spreadsheets to keep everything going.

-On one hand, they were happy to see increasing operational problems this since it's a sign of growth.
-On the other hand, they seriously needed something to help manage this never ending series of operations.
-Simple accounting tools and spreadsheets were no longer cutting it.
+On one hand, Saf & Mel considered operational issues as a sign of growth.
+But the reality is that they seriously needed something to help manage these never ending processes.
+Simple accounting tools and spreadsheets were no longer doing the job.

-Small businesses and large businesses share a lot of complexities—even if it doesn’t appear that way.
-As we discussed earlier, the fundamental problem is that the processes small businesses utilize early on aren’t built to scale.
+Small businesses and large businesses share a lot of complexities and can be handled with similar systems.
+The fundamental problem is that the processes small businesses utilize early on aren’t built to scale.
 As the business grows, it becomes harder to maintain consistency and efficiency.
-ERP software eliminates that problem.
-It is designed to improve with the company.
+An ERP software eliminates this problem.
+It is designed to grow with the company.

-It seems like setting up an ERP system is the answer, but it requires time—a resource they are short of already.
+For Spindl, it seems like setting up an ERP system is the answer, but it requires time, a resource they are short of already.

 Is it worth investing time in then?
 And why?